 “We didn’t enter the breeding business simply because we had a large number of fillies available that we raced,” Marvin says.
 “We had a business plan in place… we became market breeders intentionally.
 Years ago, we saw that many of our best trotting yearlings — and pedigrees — were being bought and exported by Europeans, and we saw there would soon be a major void in the North American trotting market.

 “At that time, with Bart’s help, we focused our efforts on buying yearling trotting fillies, and took advantage of the business opportunity that presented itself.
 We wanted those fillies for what would eventually become our broodmare band.
 Many became champions on the racetrack and are now some of our very best broodmares.
 We feel it's one of the greatest broodmare bands on the planet, in terms of production, pedigree and conformation.”

 The broodmares are boarded at Kentuckiana Farms in Kentucky.
 After foals are weaned, they’re sent to the Glass family’s Walco Farms, where they receive the finest of care and grow strong and healthy in the gently rolling pastures of central Kentucky’s Bluegrass region.

 When the yearling sale season rolls around, they’re placed in the shedrow of Kentuckiana Farms a noted industry leader in selling the most sought-after yearlings on the market.

 Al Libfeld points out that those yearlings are now the complete focus of the partnership’s business model.
 “Quite simply, Libfeld/Katz is in the business of breeding and selling yearlings,” Al says.
-“For over seven years now we have sold all of our Grand Circuit colts.
-We want to breed and sell the Chasing Tails and Sir Perseverances of the future.”
+“For over 9 years now we have sold all of our Grand Circuit colts.
+We want to breed and sell the Chasing Tails and Sir Perseverances and Greenshoes of the future.”

 Building for the future